About the Holocaust

 Instilled with a belief in so-called Aryan supremacy, the Nazis publicized a brand of nationalism that sought to rid German life of Jewish presence and cleanse Europe of those groups that they deemed inferior.
 In the the early years after Adolf Hitler’s rise to power in 1933, Nazi policies were geared towards the isolation of Jews economically and socially.
 The next level of persecution—between 1939 and 1941—was the ghettoization of Jews in Nazi occupied territories in worsening conditions, while many were also sent to concentration camps.
 In the subsequent phase of the Nazi era, Polish and most Eastern European Jews were deported from the ghettos to concentration camps.
 With tens of thousands of Jews already massacred by 1941 in Eastern Europe by Einsatzgruppen (Nazi task forces), the next phase was the "Final Solution of the Jewish Question," a Nazi euphemism for the total annihilation of the Jews.
 Killing units began mass murdering entire Jewish communities through asphyxiation with poison gas, shooting, and other means in extermination centers established in Nazi territories—Chelmno, the Operation Reinhard camps, Auschwitz-Birkenau and Majdanek.
 During this period, the Nazi killing methodology shifted from mobile killers and stationary victims, to stationary killing centers and mobile victims.
 In its entirety, the Holocaust consumed the lives of two-thirds of the pre-World War II European Jewry and almost all of its Gypsy population.

 Dr. Josef Mengele was the most widely known SS physician, infamous for his medical experiments on prisoners at Auschwitz.
-His racial dogma and inhumane inclinations towards Jews and other non-Aryans were informed by a key influence in his early adult life.
+His racial dogma and inhumane inclinations toward Jews and other non-Aryans were informed by a key influence in his early adult life.
 Upon earning a Ph.D. in physical anthropology from the University of Munich, the young German became the assistant of Dr. Otmar von Verschuer, a renowned human biologist who shared the Nazi concern for “racial hygiene."
-Molded by such a mentor, coupled with his own zeal for excelling in his field Mengele developed into a biological soldier whose quest it was to understand human genetics and propagate the master (Aryan) race.
+Molded by such a mentor, coupled with his own zeal for excelling in his field, Mengele developed into a soldier of biology whose quest it was to understand human genetics and propagate the master (Aryan) race.
 In particular, both he and his mentor were exponents of twin research.
-Auschwitz being the largest concentration camp offered the most abundant supply of human specimen among whom, were likely to be some twins.
+As the largest concentration camp, Auschwitz offered the most abundant supply of human specimen, among whom were likely to be some twins.
 Under the patronage of Verschuer, Mengele won grants to undertake two research projects and was appointed an SS doctor at Auschwitz.

 Handwritten Letters From Nazi SS Doctor Joseph Mengele

-Both of these letters were sent by Nazi Doctor Josef Mengele to his wife Irene while he was stationed in the Auschwitz concentration camp.
+Both letters were sent by Nazi Doctor Josef Mengele to his wife, Irene, while he was stationed at Auschwitz.
 The letters offer rare insight into the life and mind of the man who has been nicknamed the “Angel of Death” and the “God of Auschwitz” for his seeming mastery over who lived and who died in the camp.
 These letters offer a jarring juxtaposition to what we know of Mengele and the horrific medical experiments he performed on camp prisoners, including the twin sisters Miriam Mozes Zeiger and Eva Mozes Kor, the founder of CANDLES.

 “Every morning after roll call, Mengele came to our barracks for inspection.
 Smiling, he called us meine kinde, my children.
 Some of the twins liked him and called him Uncle Mengele.
 Not I. I was terrified of him.
 Even in those days I knew he did not care for us like a real doctor.”